bradford-hamilton/crypto-bots/README.md

 # CryptoBots

-Digital asset marketplace proof of concept.
-Experimenting with the ERC721 space and dapp development for non-fungibles.
+Digital asset marketplace for robots.
+Proof of concept.
+Experimenting with the ERC721 space and dapp development with non-fungibles.

 ## Contributing